LewisTowart/tech258-lewis-cicd/Documents/CI-CD.md

 ### Job 3

-Now we need to get the main branch of code and push it to the production environment.
+Now we need to install all of the required packages for the application to start.

 First create an EC2 instance using the ami-02f0341ac93c96375 which is using Ubuntu 18.04LTS.